Rigidity of complete K\"ahler-Einstein metrics under cscK perturbations: The cscK metric on bounded strictly pseudoconvex domains

 where $\{\varphi_j\}^\infty_{j=1}$ is an orthonormal basis of $A^2(\Omega)$ with respect to the $L^2$ inner product.
 Since the Bergman kernel is positive and independent of the choice of any orthonormal basis \cite{krantz2001function} on bounded domains, we then can define the Bergman metric by

 The Bergman metric is a complete real analytic K\"ahler metric, with the real analytic property inherited from the Bergman kernel.

-A key observation is that, on a bounded pseudoconvex domain $\Omega$ with $C^2$ boundary, the Bergman metric $\omega_B$ behaves asymptotically like a Kähler–Einstein metric near the boundary. \begin{proposition}[Krantz-Yu\cite{krantz1996bergman}] Let $\Omega \subset \mathbb{C}^n$ be a bounded pseudoconvex domain and let $p \in \partial \Omega$ be a $C^2$ strictly pseudoconvex point.
+A key observation is that, on a bounded pseudoconvex domain $\Omega$ with $C^2$ boundary, the Bergman metric $\omega_B$ behaves asymptotically like a Kähler–Einstein metric near a strictly pseudoconvex boundary point. \begin{proposition}[Krantz-Yu\cite{krantz1996bergman}] Let $\Omega \subset \mathbb{C}^n$ be a bounded pseudoconvex domain and let $p \in \partial \Omega$ be a $C^2$ strictly pseudoconvex point.
 Then